LeeThompson/replaypc/README.md

 The Windows version of ReplayPC is built using MSVC++ 6.0 on a Win2K system by Matt Linehan who can be reached at ~~mlinehan@users.sourceforge.net~~.
 To build the Windows version of ReplayPC, in Microsoft Visual C++, create a new "Win32 Console Application" called ReplayPC.
 Tell the wizard that you want an empty project.
 Add the ReplayPC.cpp source file to the project and build it.

+The original research Wiki is long offline but you can find a mirror at http://www.wirns.com/twiki/WebHome